AdamT84/rock-paper-scissors-lizard-spock/README.md

 - Once on the settings page select pages from left hand menu
 - You will now see "Build and Deployment" options
 - Look for the "Branch" heading
-- Here you will see a drop down menu with the options none and main
+- Here you will see a drop-down menu with the options none and main
 - Select main and then hit save
 - Within a few minutes a ribbon will appear detailing that the site is live and the deployment was successful

 ### For anyone wishing to load the site and develop it further by cloning or forking the repository

-#### Clone the respository to create a local copy
+#### Clone the repository to create a local copy

 - On GitHub.com navigate to the main page of the repository.
-- Abouve the list of files you should see the code button click this and you will be given the below options
+- Above the list of files you should see the code button click this and you will be given the below options
 - Copy the URL for the repository
     - To clone the repository using HTTPS, under "HTTPS", click copy.
     - To clone the repository using an SSH key, click SSH, then click copy.